 You probably put on a seat belt each time you enter a car.
 It is second nature to most people.
-Everybody knows seat belts save lives, his response.
+Everybody knows seat belts save lives.
 It’s so famous, the law now requires that people wear seat belts.
 Have you ever thought about your dog?
 When riding in the car, is your dog restrained?
 Can he ride in a cage or is he hanging halfway out the window?
 Everyone wants the best for their dog, the majority of us think of them as family.
 Feeling the wind blow in their face as they ride down the street is just one of a dog’s great joys.
 But what happens in the event of an accident?

 In the case of an accident, an unrestrained dog can undergo catastrophic injury or even death.
 A dog may become hurt by falling, crashing into something, or being thrown from the car.
 In case the dog survives the initial crash, a fearful animal is far more likely to behave erratically and run into traffic.
 Sometimes, a dog may feel they are protecting their owner while actually preventing rescuers from helping.
 The usage of Dog Car Seat Belt can assist in keeping both you and your pet secure.